 The way ultrasound works to heal and repair damaged tissues in the body includes the thermal energy (heat) benefits and the non-thermal benefits.

-high frequency vibration to the cellular level induces the kinetic energy in the form of heat to your deep tissues during an ultrasound treatment.
+- Thermal benefits: High frequency vibration to the cellular level induces the kinetic energy in the form of heat to your deep tissues during an ultrasound treatment.
 Heat helps to reduce pain, increase blood circulation, and allow for an easier stretch of the muscles.
 The thermal energy produced during your ultrasound treatment can also loosen up tight muscles and tendons.

-Ultrasound technology can work in beneficial ways that are unrelated to its transfer of heat.
+- Non-thermal benefits: Ultrasound technology can work in beneficial ways that are unrelated to its transfer of heat.
 Energy that enters the body during an ultrasound treatment creates tiny gas bubbles that gather around the tissues.
 These bubbles then expand and contract at a rapid pace, which is a process known as cavitation.
 This can help in repairing any damaged tissue, such as scar tissue or cellulite, and loosening up the muscles.

 At Physio Touch Courtice, you will register with our friendly front office staff.

 A comprehensive assessment by a Physiotherapist or other Health Care Provider will take you through a detailed history of your major physical concern, assessment of your range of motion and strength, as well as a variety of special tests specific to your injury or dysfunction.
 These assessment findings are analyzed and used to create a clinical impression.
 This will help us to better identifying and understanding your problem and formulating and effective treatment plan tailored specifically for your needs and to achieve the realistic goals.
 This treatment plan could involve a number of things including: therapeutic exercises, therapeutic modalities, manual mobilizations, massage, patient and family education, activity modification, home exercise programs, supervised exercise programs and many others.